aio-libs/aiopg/docs/core.rst

    A :ref:`coroutine <coroutine>` that connects to PostgreSQL.

-   The function accepts all parameters that :func:`psycopg2.connect` does plus optional keyword-only parameter *loop*.
+   The function accepts all parameters that :func:`psycopg2.connect` does plus optional keyword-only *loop* and *timeout* parameters.

+   :param loop: asyncio event loop instance or ``None`` for default one.

+   :param float timeout: default timeout (in seconds) for connection operations.

    :returns: :class:`Connection` instance.